wesJchen/sdet-coding-challenge/README.md

 ## Installation
 This project uses pipenv to create a virtual environment in order to install the required modules and packages for setup.
 Dependencies can be installed in different ways.
 For both Mac and windows, install pipenv in the shell (Mac + Windows):

-// Windows and Mac
+Windows and Mac:
   $ pip install pipenv

-// Mac
+Mac:
-  $brew install pipenv // Mac
+  $ brew install pipenv

 Next, set up the virtual environment and install dependencies by running the following shell command.
 These commands also helpset up the needed dependencies found in the pipfile.lock file in the virtual environment.

-// Create virtual environment
   $ pipenv shell

-//Updates all dependencies
   $ pipenv sync

 Alternatively, a requirements.txt file is provided in the project directory.
 To install all the dependencies in the file with the following command (However, the recommended flow is to install the dependencies all through the virtual environment instead of using pip installing dependencies directly onto the local environments):